A vector bundle version of the Monge-Ampere equation: Introduction

 Another observation is that the Vortex bundle is actually Mumford-stable when $r_1>r_2$.
 This fact ``explains" the KLMBY-type inequality \ref{KLBMYtypeinequality}.
 Putting this remark and the Griffiths Conjecture (which states that Hartshorne ample bundles admit Griffiths positively curved metrics) together, one is tempted to conjecture the following. \\

 \emph{A rank-2 MA-stable indecomposable Hartshorne ample bundle $E$ over a compact complex surface is Mumford semistable}.\\

-\emph{Acknowledgements} : The author thanks Richard Wentworth for useful discussions.
+\emph{Acknowledgements} : The author thanks Richard Wentworth and Indranil Biswas for useful discussions.
 It is also a pleasure to thank Dror Varolin for constructive criticism as well as encouragement.
+The author is grateful to the anonymous referee for their comments.
 This work is partially supported by an SERB grant : ECR/2016/001356.
 The author is also grateful to the Infosys foundation for the Infosys Young Investigator Award.
 This work is also partially supported by grant F.510/25/CAS-II/2018(SAP-I) from UGC (Govt. of India).